The Bankrate promise

 - $120 in rewards on all other purchases

-This amount equals $615.78 in rewards within a year, which is considerably more than the $95 annual fee you’ll pay after the first year of card membership.
+This amount equals $600 in rewards within a year, which is considerably more than the ongoing $95 annual fee you’ll pay.
 Also, this amount does not include the generous welcome bonus you can earn.

 One major factor to consider with the Amex Blue Cash Preferred is its very basic rewards program.
-This card does not accrue American Express Membership Rewards and instead offers regular cash back that can only be used for “reward dollars” and redeemed for statement credits.
+This card offers regular cash back on eligible purchases in the form of “reward dollars,” which can be redeemed for statement credits whenever you have a rewards balance of $25 or more.

 If you want a credit card with rewards you can redeem for gift cards, merchandise, travel or other flexible options, you may want to consider a different cash back card option or even a travel credit card.

-The Amex Blue Cash Preferred does have a $95 annual fee after the first year.
-While the rewards can make this card worth the annual fee, keep in mind that there are other American Express credit cards with similar rewards and no annual fee.
+The Amex Blue Cash Preferred has a $0 intro annual fee for the first year, then $95.
+While the rewards potential can make this card worth the annual fee, keep in mind that there are other American Express credit cards with similar rewards and no annual fee.

-There are other cardholder perks you get when you sign up for the Amex Blue Cash Preferred, including secondary auto rental coverage, access to a Global Assist hotline, Amex purchase protection, return protection and the Amex Pay It Plan It feature.
+There are other cardholder perks you get when you sign up for the Amex Blue Cash Preferred, including car rental loss and damage insurance, access to a Global Assist hotline, Amex purchase protection, return protection and the Amex Pay It Plan It feature.
 Make sure to consider the Amex Blue Cash Preferred benefits and whether you’ll use them before you commit.

 Should I get the Amex Blue Cash Preferred?